Mateusz-Dobrzynski/pwr-liczyrzepa/README.md

 ## Name origin

 Liczyrzepa (Czech: _Krakonoš_) is a Polish name of a mythical spirit of the Giant Mountains (Polish: _Karkonosze_, Czech: _Krkonoše_).
 While the etymology of Liczyrzepa is not clear, a legend was created to explain the name origin.
-According to the legend, a princess of the city Świdnica (German: _Schweidnitz_) was kidnapped by Liczyrzepa, but she managed to escape by distracting him with an order to count turnips in the field.
+According to the legend, a princess of the city of Świdnica (German: _Schweidnitz_) was kidnapped by Liczyrzepa, but she managed to escape by distracting him with an order to count turnips in the field.
 Hence the name Liczyrzepa (_liczyć_ – to count, _rzepa_ – turnip): "one who counts turnips".

 The name was picked due to the author's fondness of Karkonosze and the legend itself, as well as a loose reference to the project, which, while doesn't exactly count anything, is close enough to be named this way.